 https://www.healthline.com/health/brain-cancer#symptoms

-The Link Between 9/11 and Brain Cancer
+The Link Between 9/11 Sruvivors and the Risk of Brain Cancer

 Due to known toxins such as lead in the dust clouds and rubble at the disaster sites, brain cancer occurs at a much higher rate in 9/11 first responders than in the general public.
 In addition, the prevalence of other cancers in this community further increases the chances of brain tumors.
 A 2019 study by Rutgers University found that diagnoses of head and neck cancers among first responders increased by 40 percent in a three-year span, an alarming rate considering their relative rarity.
 Those older than 55 are at a heightened risk for developing these cancers, which could spread to the brain.

-VCF Compensation and 9/11 Brain Cancer Claims
+9/11 VCF Payouts for Brain Cancer Claims

-Anyone who was present on 9/11 or in the aftermath and is suffering from brain cancer may be eligible to enroll in the WTCHP, which provides for the unique healthcare needs of 9/11 responders and survivors, including expanded medical testing and screenings for various 9/11 health conditions like brain cancer.
 Even victims who feel well at present may seek these screenings; first responders, volunteers, and those who lived, worked or studied near Ground Zero may qualify for access to these preventative and potentially life-saving measures.
-Additionally, once enrolled in the WTCHP, victims may be able to apply for financial compensation from the September 11th Victim Compensation Fund (VCF).
+Additionally, once enrolled in the WTC Health Program, victims may be able to apply for financial compensation from the September 11th Victim Compensation Fund (VCF).

 Contact Weisfuse and Weisfuse, LLP Today